senitskiy/dex/DEX-debots/README.md

     ./tonos-cli call <debot_address> setTargetABI "{\"tabi\":\"$smc_abi\"}" --sign debot.keys.json --abi msigDebot.abi.json
     ```

    where

-    `<YOURDEXDEBOT>.abi.json` - ABI of the target contract.
+   `<msig.abi.json>` - ABI of the target contract (either `SafeMultisigWallet.abi.json` or `SetcodeMultisigWallet.abi.json`).

-    `<debot_address>` - address of the DeBot contract, generated at step 1.
+   `<debot_address>` - address of the DeBot contract, generated at step 4.

-    `debot.keys.json` - the DeBot deployment keyfile generated at step 1.
+   `debot.keys.json` - the DeBot deployment keyfile generated at step 4.

    The script performs the following actions:

     - stores the content of the ABI files required for DeBot operation as variables
     - calls the DeBot constructor function leaving its options empty, or setting them to zero.
     - calls DeBot's `SetABI` and `setTargetABI` configuration functions, uploading the content of the necessary ABI files to it

+   **Note**: Three separate functions are required in case of Multisig DeBot due to the large size of the contract and the ABI files.
+Combining all three into a single message would exceed message size limits of the blockchain.

+   **Note**: There is no need to specify a valid `targetAddr` during deploy: Multisig DeBot asks the user for the target address at the beginning of each session.
+Zero address is used instead.

-### Call DeBot
+## Call DeBot

 Call deployed DeBot in any DeBot browser.